Working for JFC

 - ethernet, TCP/IP and routing protocols (RIP, BGP, OSPF and EIGRP)

-- CISCO routing and switching, with CCNA, preferably CCNP and even CISSP level knowledge
+- CISCO routing and switching, at CCNA/CCNP level

 - Microsoft certification (MCSE, MCP)